Carrie Underwood’s Insane Post-Baby Body Steals The Show In New ‘Sunday Night Football’ Opening

 However, it should probably come as little surprise to fans to see Underwood looking so fit and toned mere months after welcoming son Jacob into the world with husband Mike Fisher (the couple are also parents to 4-year-old Isaiah).

-She’s been very open about her dedication to a fit and healthy lifestyle in the past – and those hoping to get a toned body like Carrie’s toned body are in luck.
+She’s been very open about her dedication to a fit and healthy lifestyle in the past, and those hoping to get a toned body like Carrie’s toned body are in luck.

 As The Inquisitr previously reported, the American Idol Season 4 winner will be putting all her best tips and tricks to getting and staying in shape in a new book titled Find Your Path: Honor Your Body, Fuel Your Soul, and Get Strong with the Fit52 Life, which is due for release next year.